Hussam-22/site.astro-menu/src/content/features/minimum-clicks-design-in-mind.md

 By integrating these filtering options seamlessly into the menu interface, we ensure that diners can locate their desired meal quickly and efficiently, enhancing their overall dining experience.
 With Astro-Menu, finding your perfect meal is just a few clicks away.

-> Astro-Menu's design philosophy of minimizing clicks to help diners quickly find their desired meals offers significant benefits for restaurants, particularly in terms of improving table turnover rates and overall efficiency.
+> <p class='text-primary'>Astro-Menu's design philosophy of minimizing clicks to help diners quickly find their desired meals offers significant benefits for restaurants, particularly in terms of improving table turnover rates and overall efficiency.</p>

 ---